This post may contain affiliate links, from which we earn an income.

 We also share recommendations for central places to stay, ideas about where to eat local food, and tips about how to make the most of your 24 hours in Seville.

 When to Visit Seville

-Seville can be visited at any time of the year.
-Even in winter it will be mild and unlikely to rain.
-Locals tend to wrap up in coats and boots, but a long sleeve top and trainers are enough on all but the worst days, of which there are few!
-Avoid summer if possible, it will be very hot and very busy!
+Travel to Seville is possible all year round.
+Seville in winter will be mild and it’s unlikely to rain.
+Locals tend to wrap up in coats and boots, but a long sleeve top or hoodie and trainers are enough on all but the worst days.

 Spring and autumn are the best times to visit.
 There will be fewer tourists, you are likely to get better deals on accommodation and the weather will be perfect.

 Christmas is always busy (but not as busy as summer) as Seville hosts a number of fabulous Christmas markets, including the famous Feria del Belen, one of the most unique things to do in Seville.

 This market only sells nativity figures, in all designs, shapes and sizes.
 The nativity tradition is huge in Spain and at Christmas time every household, church and public building has a nativity scene.